femboyfin/dbdideas/survivor_perks.md

 - Increased Haste & Endurance effects to **11/13/15 seconds** *(was 6/8/10)*
   - Sizable numbers buff to increase the viability of the perk in a post-basekit-BT world.
-- Use the Activate ability button to grant the unhooker 15 seconds of Endurance once per match (incompatible with Shoulder the Burden)
+- Use the Activate ability button to grant the unhooker 15 seconds of Endurance once per match
   - Enables the same ability from our preferred buff but in a much more limited capacity, with the benefit of it being usable in endgame.
-This also disallows use with shoulder in this case, meaning you can't get free endurance AND take the survivors health state at the very end of the game.
+Notably, this disallows use with Shoulder the Burden, meaning you can't get free endurance AND take the survivors health state at the very end of the game.

 ## [Botany Knowledge](<https://deadbydaylight.wiki.gg/wiki/Botany_Knowledge>) 🔬 💡